 This page describes my book projects.
 For a fuller list of my publications (including articles and book chapters, some translations, and publications in Japanese), see the short CV elsewhere on this site.

-This is a study of how to read and interpret Japanese animated film, organized around a series of cross-media comparisons.
-Each chapter reads a different feature-length anime film and juxtaposes it with a different medium: prose fiction, print comics, fine art, live-action film, classical Japanese theater, and contemporary drama.
+Interpreting Anime is a study of how to read and interpret Japanese animated film, organized around a series of cross-media comparisons.
+Each chapter reads a different feature-length anime film, juxtaposes it with a different comparison medium (like prose fiction, manga, drama, or live-action film).
 These comparisons address the book's central questions: what can anime as a medium do that other media cannot, and how can criticism respond to anime's unique possibilities?

 These different readings fit together into a broader argument that anime films are experienced differently from other media because the formal qualities of anime move the viewer very rapidly back and forth between two extremes: an emotional or intellectual investment in the story or characters, and a more detached, metafictional consideration of the characters and the film as technological products.
-The result of this oscillation between visceral realism and intellectual or visual abstraction is an art form that can engage concrete social and political realities at the same time it addresses more abstract issues of how to represent those realities.
+The result is an art form that can engage concrete social and political realities at the same time it addresses more abstract issues of how to represent those realities in the first place.

 Introduction.
 Read or Die: Reading Anime • 1.
 From Origin to Oblivion: Akira as Anime and Manga • 2.
 The Mecha’s Blind Spot: Cinematic and Electronic in Patlabor 2 • 3.
 Puppet Voices, Cyborg Souls: Ghost in the Shell and Classical Japanese Theater • 4.
 The Forgetful Phallus and the Otaku’s Third Eye: 3x3 Eyes and Anime’s Audience • 5.
 Anime in Drag: Stage Performance and Staged Performance in Millennium Actress • 6.
 The Quick and the Undead: Blood: The Last Vampire and Television Anime • 7.
 It’s Art, but Is It Anime?
 Howl’s Moving Castle and the Novel • Conclusion: Summer Wars